Medicinal plant treatment of urinary incontinence

 The natural treatment of urinary incontinence implies using some natural remedies to prevent or treat it

-More information on types of incontinence and their natural treatment in the listing above.
+More information on types of incontinence and their natural treatment.

 Related information: Vitamins, minerals and other supplements for incontinence